 Sprouting beans at home is easy.
 It just needs a bit of planning.
 Check out this post on sprouting beans.

-- Rinse 1 cup of Moth beans and soak in 3 cups of warm filter water for 8 hours or overnight.
+- Rinse 1 cup of Moth beans and soak in 3 cups of warm filtered water for 8 hours or overnight.

 - Drain out all the water using a colander, wire mesh basket, or silicone basket.